acmoune/product-reviewer/README.md

 ### Backend part of the source code of the post [Fullstack Kafka](https://medium.com/@ironmeiner/fullstack-kafka-e735054adcd6)

-You can read [Fullstack Kafka](https://medium.com/@ironmeiner/fullstack-kafka-e735054adcd6) as a documentation for this repository, partiulary the section **Building the Microservices**.
+You can read [Fullstack Kafka](https://medium.com/@ironmeiner/fullstack-kafka-e735054adcd6) as a documentation for this repository, particulary the section **Building the Microservices**.

 You can see a video of the example application in action.